Nima-Fazeli/Nima-Fazeli.github.io/research/research.md

   </h2>

   <p>
-		I work on <strong>Inference</strong>, <strong>Modeling/Simulation</strong>,
-		<strong>Control</strong>, and <strong>Learning</strong> applied to
+		I work on <strong>Inference</strong>, <strong>Modeling/Simulation</strong>, <strong>Control</strong>, and <strong>Learning</strong> applied to <strong>Robotic Manipulation</strong>.
-		<strong>Robotic Manipulation</strong>.
 I am interested in the complex and exciting world of physical interactions, these interactions are fundamental to the utility of real-world agents.
 Physical interactions are complex because they are <strong>hybrid</strong>, which means that the dynamics of the robot change as it comes into contact and whether the type of contact is permitted to stick or slide.
-These interactions are also
-		<strong>difficult to model</strong> because of the complex nature of frictional
+These interactions are also <strong>difficult to model</strong> because of the complex nature of frictional contact.
-		contact.
 Though contact is complex, it provides us with a wealth of information which we can use to make <strong>inferences</strong> about the world.
 	</p>

   <p>
-		I work on developing <strong>algorithms</strong> and
-		<strong>models</strong> that allow robots to intelligently and autonomously
-		interact and learn from their environment.
-I have worked on both
-		<strong>model-based</strong> and <strong>machine learning</strong> approaches
-		and believe there is a world in which we can combine our knowledge of physics and learning approaches to garner the best of both worlds.
+		I work on developing <strong>algorithms</strong> and <strong>models</strong> that allow robots to intelligently and autonomously interact with and learn from their environment.
+I have worked on both <strong>model-based</strong> and <strong>machine learning</strong> approaches and believe there is a world in which we can combine our knowledge of physics and data-driven approaches to garner the best of both worlds.
 	</p>

   <p>
-		Here are some of the projects I have worked on:
+		Some of the projects I have worked on:
 	</p>
 <!-- Entry 1 -->
   <hr>